 Working on your shoulder mobility is a must if you want to fix this problem.
 Incorporating exercises and techniques to improve your range of motion will eliminate the compensation at the elbow.
 Stretches like thread the needle help you loosen tight muscles and increase your mobility.

 Thread the Needle

 - Begin kneeling on the floor on your hands and knees.

 - Extend your arms out in front of you, then thread your right arm under your left arm, reaching out the left side.

 - Hold and repeat on the other side.

 If You: Have Shoulder Pain

 It's not uncommon to experience shoulder pain when you try to grab something off a high shelf.
 But that doesn't mean you should just accept it.

 If you're feeling pain in your shoulders, you're experiencing shoulder impingement, which happens at the end of your range of overhead shoulder flexion, Becourtney says.
 This happens due to a lack of space for the tendons and rotator cuff to glide smoothly.

 To correct this issue, you'll want to work on lengthening and stretching the tighter muscles.
-This means the foam roller should be your new best friend.
-Using a foam roller to massage your pecs, lats and traps will help the muscles relax and increase the blood flow to the area.
-Over time, you'll see a decrease in pain when you reach over head.
+Using a foam roller to massage your pecs, lats and traps is one helpful way to relax the muscles and increase the blood flow to the area.
+Over time, you'll see a decrease in pain when you reach overhead.